-Joshua Kipnees is an associate in the firm's Litigation department.
+Joshua Kipnees is Counsel in the Firm's Litigation department.
 His practice focuses on false advertising and complex commercial litigation, including matters relating to mortgage-backed securities transactions and successor liability.
 Mr. Kipnees has represented clients in the food and beverage, insurance, pharmaceutical, cosmetics, and financial industries in both state and federal courts.
 Mr. Kipnees has also led numerous internal investigations involving compliance reviews.

 From 2009 to 2010, Mr. Kipnees served as Law Clerk to Chief Justice Rabner, New Jersey Supreme Court, and from 2010 to 2011, he served as Law Clerk to the Hon.
 Leonard I. Garth, U.S. Court of Appeals for the Third Circuit.